Access by train/transit:

 be opened.
 It operates on an east to west route to complement the north to south Trillium

 Line (which is the original, or first O-Train line).
-Using light rail rolling stock and
+At a cost of just over $2.1 billion,

 it was the largest infrastructure project awarded in the history of the city before being